mouloudelarram/estemoocs/README.md

 --the centralized version doesn't need a local directory because it connects with http://este.ovh/moocs/ (it reads data from there) .

 --the centralized version is in service on http://elarram.rf.gd/este/

+--the local version is in service on http://elarram.rf.gd/moocs/